HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/installDXConsoleMode.md

 ## Introduction

-This article explains how to set up and install a standalone HCL Digital Experience 9.5 environment on Linux using the IBM® Installation Manager in console mode.
+This article describes how to install a standalone HCL Digital Experience (DX) 9.5 environment on Linux using IBM Installation Manager in console mode

 ### Overview